 Feature Importance Rationale Burnham Beeches International Natura 2000 site designated at International level Ruislip Woods SSSI and NNR National Statutory sites designated at the national level All SINCs County Non-statutory sites designated at county level Broadleaved plantation woodland Negligible This habitat has some ecological value in relation to the site.
 However, it is common and widespread and does not qualify as HPI or LBAP habitat Semi-improved grassland, amenity grassland and defunct species-rich hedgerow Negligible Of limited ecological value as the habitat covers a small area and does not support a large diversity of species.
 Introduced shrubs, buildings and hardstanding Negligible Of little or no ecological value.
-Roosting bats Local Further night-time surveys required Foraging and commuting bats Local Some suitable dark corridors and foraging habitat on site but limited in comparison to the wider landscape.
-Reptiles Negligible Unlikely to be present on site due to isolated habitats.
+Roosting bats Local Confirmed active and historic day roosts on site for common bat species.
+Foraging and commuting bats Local Some suitable dark corridors and foraging habitat on site but limited in comparison to the wider landscape.
+Reptiles Local Potential to be onsite however site has isolated habitats.
 Great crested newt and dormouse Negligible Considered likely to be absent from site.
-Badger Negligible No evidence of badger was found.
+Badger Local No evidence of badger was found but there is potential for a population to be present.
 Otter and water vole Negligible No suitable waterbodies or habitat on site or close to site.
-Breeding birds Negligible Limited amounts of suitable nesting and foraging habitat for common bird species present.
-Invertebrates Negligible Site has potential to support common invertebrates and small numbers of notable invertebrates.
-Larger areas of suitable habitat in the surrounding landscape.
-Hedgehog Local Habitats on site provide suitable habitat with connectivity to wider environment.
+Breeding birds Local Limited amounts of suitable nesting and foraging habitat for common bird species present.
+Invertebrates Local Site has potential to support common invertebrates and small numbers of notable invertebrates.
+Larger